Deduktiva/magnolia-python/Python/Doc/tutorial/modules.rst

    import sound.effects.echo

-This loads the submodule :mod:`sound.effects.echo`.
+This loads the submodule :mod:`!sound.effects.echo`.
 It must be referenced with its full name. ::

    sound.effects.echo.echofilter(input, output, delay=0.7, atten=4)